Sorry

 1:45

-Over the course of its two-year display period, Shanshui: Echoes and Signals will be punctuated by regular rotations of works by major international artists, architects, and moving image makers.
+Over the course of its three-year display period, Shanshui: Echoes and Signals will be punctuated by regular rotations of works by major international artists, architects, and moving image makers.
 A range of curatorial and public programmes, as well as special moving image presentations at M+ Cinema, will expand the speculative thinking and visceral experience of landscapes beyond the galleries.

 Isamu Noguchi.
 Cloud Mountain, 1982–1983/2020.
 Hot-dipped galvanised steel.
 M+, Hong Kong. © The Isamu Noguchi Foundation and Garden Museum, New York / ARS.
-Photo: Kevin Noble
+Photo: Lok Cheng © M+, Hong Kong.

 Loading